makerdao/community/governance/polls/Onboard USDC to SparkLend Ethereum and Activate USD eMode for USDC and sDAI Markets.md

 ---

-# Poll: Onboard USDC to SparkLend Ethereum and Activate USD eMode - October 2, 2023
+# Poll: Onboard USDC to SparkLend Ethereum and Activate USD eMode for USDC and sDAI Markets - October 2, 2023

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of Spark Protocol and the Stability Facilitators.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, October 2 at 16:00 UTC.